kristinemlarson/gnssIR_python/README.md

 * 2019 is the year
 * 70 and 80 are the starting and ending day of years.
 * 66 is the snr option type (see the translator code for more information).
 * The last input is the orbit type.

-Basically: nav - is using the GPS nav message.
+1. nav - is using the GPS nav message.
 The main plus is that it is available in near real-time.
-A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry. sp3 - is using the IGS sp3 file, so again, your RINEX file should be GPS only. gbm - is now my only option for getting a multi-GNSS orbit file.
+A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry.
+2. sp3 - is using the IGS sp3 file, so again, your RINEX file should be GPS only.
+3. gbm - is now my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
 It comes from the group at GFZ.

 If the orbit files don't already exist on your system, the rinex2snr.py code attempts